xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/adding_products_and_categories_to_your_wordpress_blog.md

 Related pages:

-*   {% link "How X-Cart 5 to WordPress Integration works" ref_9IwXqwiT %}
+*   {% link "How X-Cart 5 to WordPress Integration Works" ref_9IwXqwiT %}
-*   {% link "Adding the Category menu and Product search widgets to your WordPress blog" ref_wuyfRXZI %}
+*   {% link "Adding the Category Menu and Product Search Widgets to Your WordPress Blog" ref_wuyfRXZI %}